 Mingle with the locals at the Tangalle town markets

 At first sight, Tangalle appears to be a little dusty and busy.
 But there are a few interesting things to be discovered.
 Firstly, the central bus station can be used as the hub for exploring all of the surrounding areas.
 Next door, the local food market comes alive on Wednesdays and Sundays with vendors lining up floors with a vivid array of exotic fruits and vegetables.
 It’s fun to roam around discovering and sampling unfamiliar produce.
 If you look up, you may spot a few monkeys watching you (and your shopping) from the roof tiles.

-5 minute south, you will find a small beach leading up to a fishing harbour.
+5 minute south, you will find a small beach leading up to a fishing harbor.
 We met a fisherman who described their experience with 2004 tsunami and invited us to check out their fishing boats.
-It was then worth walking to the nearby Dutch Rest House and Court Complex where we could see glimpses of local history and view the images of devastation caused by the tsunami.
+It was then worth walking to the nearby Dutch Rest House and Court Complex where we could see glimpses of local history and view the images of the devastation caused by the tsunami.

 NATURE & WILDLIFE